-- 1. Ensure the current government's four wellbeings (social, economic, environmental, and cultural) approach incorporates the intrinsic value of nature. - Adopt the principle that trade and economic policy reinforces the four wellbeings by ensuring economic decision-making takes into account social and environmental costs and benefits, and trade agreements prevent poor environmental standards from being used to gain competitive advantage. - 3.
-Ensure business are required to reduce their environmental impact by: - Reforming environment and conservation laws, including the Conservation Act, Resource Management Act, Fisheries Act, and EEZ and Continental Shelf Act to include stronger environmental bottom lines. - Ensuring all agencies with environmental compliance responsibilities, including Department of Conservation, Ministry for Primary Industries, regional councils, and territorial authorities, are effectively enforcing environment and conservation laws.
+- Ensure the four well-beings (social, economic, environmental, and cultural) approach and Treasury's Living Standards Framework incorporates the intrinsic value of nature. - 2 Ensure that New Zealand's COVID recovery both protects nature and reduces New Zealand's carbon footprint. - 3 Adopt the principle that trade and economic policy reinforces the four wellbeings, and Treasury's Living Standards Framework by ensuring economic decision-making takes into account social and environmental costs and benefits, and trade agreements prevent poor environmental standards from being used to gain competitive advantage. - 4 Ensure business are required to reduce their environmental impact by: - Reforming environment and conservation laws, including the Conservation Act, Resource Management Act, Fisheries Act, and Exclusive Economic Zone and Continental Shelf Act to ensure the environment is protected.

-- 4. Ensure investment decisions protect, rather than harm, nature by: - Requiring state-owned entities to measure their environmental performance and demonstrate best environmental practice. - Ensuring all Crown investments divest from fossil fuels. - Reviewing all Crown investments to identify other environmentally damaging activities. - Requiring the Reserve Bank to publicly report annually on risks to the environment from the financial sector. - Reviewing all Crown spending to identify direct and indirect subsidies that contribute to environmental harm and removing those subsidies. - 5.
-Assist regions to transition to a sustainable economy by: - Directing regional development funding into enabling a transition to environmentally sustainable regional economies. - Directing trade negotiations away from sectors of the economy that are not environmentally sustainable and towards sectors that enhance sustainability. - Providing support for workforces to transition out of unsustainable industries. - Invest in increased support and uptake for regenerative farming practices and more sustainable primary industries. - 6.
-Take action towards ending plastic by adopting the Plastic Free New Zealand plan to: - Adopt national reduction targets. - Ban avoidable plastics. - Introduce a container deposit scheme. - Introduce a plastic pollution levy. - 7.
-Replace part of income tax revenue with a suite of levies to discourage environmentally damaging practices and encourage protection and restoration.
+- Ensuring all agencies with environmental compliance responsibilities and in particular Ministry for the Environment, Department of Conservation, Ministry for Primary Industries, regional councils, and territorial authorities, are expected and supported to effectively enforce environment and conservation laws. - 5 Ensure investment decisions protect, rather than harm, nature by: - Requiring state-owned entities to measure their environmental performance and demonstrate best environmental practice. - Ensuring all Crown investments divest from fossil fuels. - Reviewing all Crown investments to identify other environmentally damaging activities. - Requiring the Reserve Bank to publicly report annually on risks to the environment from the financial sector. - Reviewing all Crown spending to identify direct and indirect subsidies that contribute to environmental harm and removing those subsidies. →

+- → 6 Assist regions to transition to a sustainable economy by: - Directing regional development funding into enabling a transition to environmentally sustainable regional economies. - Directing trade negotiations away from sectors of the economy that are not environmentally sustainable and towards sectors that enhance sustainability. - Providing support for workforces to transition out of unsustainable industries. - Invest in increased support and uptake for regenerative farming practices and more sustainable primary industries.

+- 7 Develop a comprehensive plan for a circular economy that includes: - Adopting national reduction targets. - Banning avoidable plastics. - Introducing a container deposit scheme and plastic pollution levy. - 8 Replace part of income tax revenue with a suite of levies to discourage environmentally damaging practices and encourage protection and restoration.

+VOICE OF NATURE

 Forest & Bird is New Zealand's leading independent environmental NGO.
-We are a registered charity funded by our members and supporters.

-Our national conservation work covers freshwater, marine, climate, and terrestrial nature protection, and we employ a team of conservation experts based in Wellington and regional offices around the country.
+We are a registered charity funded by our members and supporters. ur national conservation work covers freshwater, marine, climate, and terrestrial nature protection, and we employ a team of conservation experts based in Wellington and regional offices around the country.
 We work at both a national and local level, advocating for pro-nature policy development and law reform, and our expert legal team represents nature in the Environment Court, Environmental Protection Authority boards of inquiry, and council planning processes.

-We also have 50 volunteer-led branches operating in urban and rural communities across New Zealand.
+We also have 46 volunteer-led branches operating in urban and rural communities across New Zealand.
 From Northland to Southland, Forest & Bird members are on the ground restoring nature, managing predator-control, weeding, and planting programmes, and looking after nature in their backyards.
 We also engage with local communities through public nature talks, displays, and field trips.

-Forest & Bird's portfolio of practical conservation projects is likely the largest for a New Zealand NGO, with 180 projects operating around the country.
+Forest & Bird's portfolio of practical conservation projects is likely the largest for a New Zealand NGO, with 200 projects operating around the country.
 Close to 95% of the projects are managed by our branches.
 The remaining 5% are nationally significant restoration projects supported by National Office in partnership with branches and other external groups.
 We also own and manage 36 reserves around the country and carry out voluntary work on public land managed by the Department of Conservation and regional and local government.